eBay Selling Fees UK 2026: The Complete Guide for Sellers

 How much does eBay take from a £X UK sale?

-Short answer: on a typical business-seller sale you pay a 9.9%–12.9% Final Value Fee, plus the £0.30/£0.40 per-order fee, the 0.35% regulatory fee, and 20% VAT on those fees (reclaimable if VAT-registered).
-The fixed per-order fee makes smaller sales sting more — the table below shows the real total at each price.
-Private sellers pay £0.
+Short answer: on a typical business-seller sale you pay a 9.9%-12.9% Final Value Fee, plus the £0.30/£0.40 per-order fee, the 0.35% regulatory fee, and 20% VAT on those fees.
+Eligible businesses using normal VAT accounting may reclaim input VAT under HMRC's rules; Flat Rate Scheme users generally cannot reclaim fee VAT separately.
+The fixed per-order fee makes smaller sales sting more.
+Eligible domestic non-Motors sales by private sellers have no transaction fee, but the exceptions above can still apply.

-All figures assume free postage, a non-VAT-registered seller, and no Promoted Listings.
-The 11.9% column is Clothes & Shoes & Accessories (the most common reseller category); the 9.9% column covers Books / Music / Films / general Cameras / Computers / Mobile / Sound & Vision / Video Games.
+The business-seller figures below are before VAT and assume free postage and no Promoted Listings.
+Add 20% to show the cash fee charged on the invoice; whether that VAT can be reclaimed depends on HMRC's input-tax rules and your accounting method.
+The 11.9% column is Clothes & Shoes & Accessories; the 9.9% column covers Books / Music / Films / general Cameras / Computers / Mobile / Sound & Vision / Video Games.

 - Banded categories pull ahead on big sales.
 A £2,000 laptop in the Computers banded subcategory pays roughly £100 in FVF (about 5%), versus £238 in a flat 11.9% category.

-Is your eBay address in the UK but the buyer's delivery address abroad?
-Then eBay adds an international fee on top of the standard fees.
-The rate depends on your seller type, and the two schedules are completely different:
+Is your eBay address in the UK but the buyer's delivery address abroad? eBay normally adds an international fee on top of the standard fees.
+The rate depends on your seller type, and the two schedules are completely different.
+One important exception: eBay says business sellers do not pay the international fee on eligible orders handled through eBay International Shipping (eIS).

 Charged on the full sale total (item + handling + postage + any tax) and taken automatically from your payout.
 Example: a £100 sale + £10 postage to a French buyer pays an extra 1.05% × £110 = £1.16.
 The same sale to a US buyer pays 1.8% × £110 = £1.98.